GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

 on top of something attractive, like a cute cat video that users would actually want to click.
 This is called *clickjacking*.
-You can see such a clickjacking attack in action in the upper section of this [demo](https://trick-ad-click.glitch.me/) (try "watching" the 🐈 cat video and ☑️ activate "trick mode").
+You can see such a clickjacking attack in action in the upper section of this [demo](https://trick-ad-click.glitch.me/) (try "watching" the cat video and activate "trick mode").
-You will notice that the ad in the iframe "thinks" it received legitimate clicks, even if it was completely transparent when you (pretendedly involuntarily) clicked it.
+You will notice that the ad in the iframe "thinks" it received legitimate clicks, even if it was completely transparent when you (pretend-involuntarily) clicked it.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/oSQhudX6lenD4Pld7PJD.png", alt="Tricking a user into clicking an ad by styling it transparent and overlaying it on top of something attractive.", width="800", height="533" %}